syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 You can perform nested Mail merge with relational or hierarchical data source and independent data tables in a template document.

-## How to create nested group merge field
+## Create template for nested group mail merge

 Nested Mail merge operation automatically replaces the merge field with immediate group data.
 You can also predefine the group data that is populated to a merge field.